ChenYueZhang-Evelyn/ChenYueZhang-Evelyn.github.io/index.md

 ---

 ## About Me
-I am the third-year Ph.D student in the Department of Systems Engineering and Engineering Management from the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Chinese University of Hong Kong</a>, supervised by <a href="https://www1.se.cuhk.edu.hk/~htwai/" target="_blank"> Prof. Hoi-To Wai</a>.
+I am a third-year Ph.D. student in the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Department of Systems Engineering and Engineering Management </a> from The  Chinese University of Hong Kong, supervised by <a href="https://www1.se.cuhk.edu.hk/~htwai/" target="_blank"> Prof. Hoi-To Wai</a>.
 Before that, I received my bachelor degree in Control Science and Engineering from Zhejiang University.
-My research involves network science and graph learning problem and optimization algorithms and theory for machine learning.
+My research focuses on graph signal processing, network science, and the development of optimization algorithms and theoretical approaches in machine learning.

-**I am actively looking for postdoc position starting from <font color=red>August 2025</font>!**
+**I am eagerly seeking a postdoctoral position beginning in <font color=red>August 2025</font>!**

 ## Publication/Preprint
--<a href="https://www1.se.cuhk.edu.hk/~htwai/pdf/lcss-optprice.pdf"> Optimal Pricing for Linear-Quadratic Games with Nonlinear Interaction Between Agents</a>
--  [Submit to L-CSS]\\
+-<a href="https://www1.se.cuhk.edu.hk/~htwai/pdf/lcss-optprice.pdf"> Optimal Pricing for Linear-Quadratic Games with Nonlinear Interaction Between Agents</a> [Submit to L-CSS]\\
-Jiamin Cai, **Chenyue ZHANG**, Hoi-To Wai.
+Jiamin Cai, **Chenyue Zhang**, Hoi-To Wai.

 - Learning Multiplex Graph with Inter-layer Coupling <a href="https://www1.se.cuhk.edu.hk/~htwai/pdf/multiplex-slides.pdf"> Slides</a> [ICASSP 2024]\\
 **Chenyue Zhang**, Hoi-To Wai.